arielherself/espresso/README.md

 On Tuesday Georgia’s race will again conclude the national Senate battle.
 But this time there is less pressure: Democrats are safe in their control of the upper chamber of Congress.
 But they will be glad to have an extra seat.
 In Georgia Raphael Warnock, the Democratic incumbent, who led the first round by one percentage point, faces [Herschel Walker](https://te.arielherself.xyz/the-economist-explains/2022/10/14/who-is-herschel-walker), the gaffe-prone Republican nominee.

 Other Republicans running in Georgia, such as Brian Kemp, the incumbent governor, sailed to an easy victory in November.
 But Mr Walker, a former football star who has not managed to outrun his personal scandals, may fall flat now that Republicans have no hope of retaking the Senate.
 Polls show Mr Warnock enjoying a slight lead.

 ## The EU’s tug-of-war with Hungary

-The EU has struggled for a decade to respond to Viktor Orban’s increasingly autocratic, corrupt and scofflaw government in Hungary.
-It now has the [leverage](https://te.arielherself.xyz/europe/2022/11/24/the-eu-is-withholding-aid-to-press-hungary-to-reform) to do something about it.
-Last week the European Commission recommended that €13.3bn ($14bn) of aid to Hungary go forward only if the country carries out reforms.
-Approving the proposal is now up to national governments.
-At a meeting on Tuesday, the EU’s finance ministers had been expected to let €5.8bn in grants from the bloc’s covid-recovery move forward, conditional on Hungary implementing 27 anti-corruption reforms.
-Applying conditions to €7.5bn from the EU budget was considered a closer call.

-Instead, the ministers put off both discussions.
-Meanwhile, Hungary is playing hardball: it vetoed an €18bn aid package for Ukraine to pile pressure on its partners.
-EU governments now have until December 19th to make a call on Hungary’s funds.
-Despite years of tough talk, they may end up letting Hungary get away with embezzling European money.

-## The EU’s tug-of-war with Hungary